dimagi/commtrack-static/site/content/pages/support/support.md

 ### Additional Resources

-To learn more about CommCare deployments and ICT for supply chain management in general, we recommend the following resources:
+To learn more about ICT for supply chain management in general, we recommend the following resources:

 - [IAPHL](http://iaphl.org/)
   The International Association of Public Health Logisticians.